castasint/FP-with-JS/README.md

 ## About me

 My name is Hanuma.
 I am a Software Engineer and an Architect.
-I have been programming in several languages like Javascript(and also Typescript), Java, Python, C# and Rust, and I'm an aspiring Polyglot programmer
+I have been programming in several languages like Javascript(and also Typescript),Java, Python, C# and Rust, and I'm an aspiring Polyglot programmer

 [Programming Paradigms](./programming-paradigms/README.md)